mjhorvath/LGEO-Management-Tools/docs/project_notes.md

 * I should really keep track of file sizes and modification dates, too, if I want to better understand which files are the most current versus the oldest.
 * Be careful about the files "0901.dat", "0902.dat", "0903.dat" and "0904.dat".
 These files should have a zero at the front of their names that is not the result of any zero padding AFAIK.
 * I have not studied the filenames of Damien's STL parts in the "lgeo/stl" directory.
 There could be issues with them that I am unaware of.
+* The POV-Ray objects "lego_logo_text_tech" and "lego_logo_text_tech_clear" are missing from Darats' library.
+He must have a personal edited copy of "lg_defs.inc" in whcih this object resides.

 # PARTS COLORS